On with the Dance (Upstairs, Downstairs): Plot

-"On with the Dance" opens on 19 July 1919 and the Victory Parade is passing near Eaton Place.
-Georgina is taking part, and Rose and Lily go on the street to watch while Hudson and Mrs Bridges use Hudson's deerstalking telescope to view the March from an upstairs window.
+"On with the Dance" opens some months after the end of World War I on 19 July 1919, and the Victory Parade is passing near Eaton Place.
+Georgina is taking part, and Rose and Lily go on the street to watch while Hudson and Mrs Bridges use Hudson's deerstalking telescope to view the parade from an upstairs window.
 Edward and Daisy have left service and been replaced by Frederick Norton, James's former batman, and Lily Hawkins.
 Edward, now a door-to-door salesman, and Daisy, who is pregnant, visit Eaton Place.
-However, there is a tense atmosphere when the couple see how easily they have been replaced and they don't stay long.
+However, there is a tense atmosphere when the couple see how easily they have been replaced, and they do not stay long.

-Richard and Virginia return from their honeymoon in Paris, having also been to Versailles for the signing of the Treaty and they start looking for a new house.
+Richard and Virginia return from their honeymoon in Paris, having also been to Versailles for the signing of the eponymous treaty, and they start looking for a new house.
 With only Georgina and James living at Eaton Place, there is not enough work for the servants to do.
-After Virginia refuses to agree to moving to 165, James gives the servants four weeks notice and says he will sell the house.
+After Virginia refuses to move to 165, James gives the servants a month's notice and says that he will sell the house.
 However, a week or so later James and Georgina entertain Virginia's children, William and Alice, for the afternoon while she and Richard go shopping.
 When they return to collect the children, William and Alice say what a wonderful time they have had.
-James and Georgina then persuade Virginia into agreeing to move to Eaton Place.
+James and Georgina then persuade Virginia to move to Eaton Place with Richard and her children.